crystal-lang/crystal/_gitbook/c_bindings/fun.md

 * Static arrays (`StaticArray(Int32, 8)`, which can also be written as `Int32[8]`)
 * Function types (`Function(Int32, Int32)`, which can also be written as `Int32 -> Int32`)
 * Other `struct`, `union`, `enum`, `type` or `alias` declared previously.
+* `Void`: the absence of a return value.
+* `NoReturn`: similar to `Void`, but the compiler understands that no code can be executed after that invocation.

 **Note:** The C `char` type is `UInt8` in Crystal, so a `char*` or a `const char*` is `UInt8*`.